parallelvirtualcluster/pvc/docs/manuals/health-plugins.md

 This plugin checks the EDAC utility for messages about errors, primarily in the ECC memory subsystem.
 It will raise a health delta of 50 if any `Uncorrected` EDAC errors are detected, possibly indicating failing memory.

+#### `ipmi`

+This plugin checks whether the daemon can reach its own IPMI address and connect.
+If it cannot, it raises a health delta of 10.

+#### `lbvt`

+This plugin checks whether the daemon can connect to the local Libvirt daemon instance.
+If it cannot, it raises a health delta of 50.

 #### `load`

 This plugin checks the current 1-minute system load (as reported during keepalives) against the number of total CPU threads available on the node.
 If the load average is greater, i.e. the node is overloaded, it raises a health delta of 50.